georgexyz19/inkscapetutorial.org/content/posts/extension8_lxml_basic.md

 drawback is that we have to spend time to learn how to use existing code.

 The [lxml](https://lxml.de/)
-XML toolkit is a Pythonic binding for the C libraries libxml2 and libxslt.
+XML toolkit is a Python binding for the C libraries libxml2 and libxslt.
 It is similar to Python standard library module `xml.etree.ElementTree`, but it is faster and easier to program.
 The Inkscape extension developers long recognized the value of `lxml` python